cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - very simple
   - Allows for parallel encryptions of the blocks of a plaintext
   - Can tolerate the loss or damage of a block Weakness:
-  - Documents and images are not suitable for ECB encryption since patters in the plaintext are repeated in the ciphertext:
+  - Documents and images are not suitable for ECB encryption since patterns in the plaintext are repeated in the ciphertext:
 Cipher Block Chaining (CBC) Mode
 Block Cipher, the previous ciphertext block is combined with the current plaintext block:
 Encryption: each block plain text XOR with the block of ciphertext immediately preceding it before it is encrypted using the DES algorithm.